bitnami/containers/bitnami/jenkins/README.md

 You can find the default credentials and available configuration options in the [Environment Variables](#environment-variables) section.

+## ⚠️ Important Notice: Upcoming changes to the Bitnami Catalog

+Beginning August 28th, 2025, Bitnami will evolve its public catalog to offer a curated set of hardened, security-focused images under the new [Bitnami Secure Images initiative](https://news.broadcom.com/app-dev/broadcom-introduces-bitnami-secure-images-for-production-ready-containerized-applications).
+As part of this transition:

+- Granting community users access for the first time to security-optimized versions of popular container images.
+- Bitnami will begin deprecating support for non-hardened, Debian-based software images in its free tier and will gradually remove non-latest tags from the public catalog.
+As a result, community users will have access to a reduced number of hardened images.
+These images are published only under the “latest” tag and are intended for development purposes
+- Starting August 28th, over two weeks, all existing container images, including older or versioned tags (e.g., 2.50.0, 10.6), will be migrated from the public catalog (docker.io/bitnami) to the “Bitnami Legacy” repository (docker.io/bitnamilegacy), where they will no longer receive updates.
+- For production workloads and long-term support, users are encouraged to adopt Bitnami Secure Images, which include hardened containers, smaller attack surfaces, CVE transparency (via VEX/KEV), SBOMs, and enterprise support.

+These changes aim to improve the security posture of all Bitnami users by promoting best practices for software supply chain integrity and up-to-date deployments.
+For more details, visit the [Bitnami Secure Images announcement](https://github.com/bitnami/containers/issues/83267).

 ## Why use Bitnami Images?

-* Bitnami closely tracks upstream source changes and promptly publishes new versions of this image using our automated systems.
+- Bitnami closely tracks upstream source changes and promptly publishes new versions of this image using our automated systems.
-* With Bitnami images the latest bug fixes and features are available as soon as possible.
+- With Bitnami images the latest bug fixes and features are available as soon as possible.
-* Bitnami containers, virtual machines and cloud images use the same components and configuration approach - making it easy to switch between formats based on your project needs.
+- Bitnami containers, virtual machines and cloud images use the same components and configuration approach - making it easy to switch between formats based on your project needs.
-* All our images are based on [**minideb**](https://github.com/bitnami/minideb) -a minimalist Debian based container image that gives you a small base container image and the familiarity of a leading Linux distribution- or **scratch** -an explicitly empty image-.
+- All our images are based on [**minideb**](https://github.com/bitnami/minideb) -a minimalist Debian based container image that gives you a small base container image and the familiarity of a leading Linux distribution- or **scratch** -an explicitly empty image-.
-* All Bitnami images available in Docker Hub are signed with [Notation](https://notaryproject.dev/).
+- All Bitnami images available in Docker Hub are signed with [Notation](https://notaryproject.dev/).
 [Check this post](https://blog.bitnami.com/2024/03/bitnami-packaged-containers-and-helm.html) to know how to verify the integrity of the images.
-* Bitnami container images are released on a regular basis with the latest distribution packages available.
+- Bitnami container images are released on a regular basis with the latest distribution packages available.

 Looking to use Jenkins in production?
 Try [VMware Tanzu Application Catalog](https://bitnami.com/enterprise), the commercial edition of the Bitnami catalog.